cloudflare/utahfs/docs/README.md

 checking the value of the `local_wal_size` metric. **This metric must be zero**, indicating that all changes have been uploaded, before you can safely delete the local data folder.

+See the [Advanced Configuration](./advanced-configuration.md) document for more information about the config settings mentioned above and other fine-tuning.